docs.kde.org

 Some isotopes are known to emit particle radiation under the process of radioactive decay.
 Each decay transformation has a typical energy release, which is listed along with the mode of decay.

-Spin and parity
+Spin and Parity

 The spin of the nucleus and its parity.